asgaines/blockchain/README.md

     	The minimum number of peers to aim for; any fewer will trigger a peer discovery event (default 25) -poolid int
     	The ID for a node within a single miner's pool (nodes with same pubkey).
-  -recalc int
-    	How many blocks to solve before recalculating difficulty target (default 10) -returnAddr string
+  -returnAddr string
     	External address (host:port) for peers to return connections -seeds string
       Seeding of potential peers for peer discovery.
 An optional comma-separated list of host/ips with port.
-  -speed string
-    	Speed of hashing, CPU usage.
-One of low/medium/high/ultra (default "medium") -targetdur duration
-    	The desired amount of time between block mining events; controls the difficulty of the mining (default 10s)
 ```

 ## Node Client